nubenetes/confluence6-atlassian/README.md

 # Known Errors
 ## Spring Application context has not been set
 This error is commonly seen when the user running Confluence is lacking permissions in the <confluence_home> directory or during a restart of a previous failed installation.
 The following link goes through all of those possibilities and provides resolution steps for for each of them: https://confluence.atlassian.com/confkb/confluence-does-not-start-due-to-spring-application-context-has-not-been-set-218278311.html
-## Using a Docker instance of Confluence.
-Installation Fails When Attempting to Install Database
+## Installation Fails When Attempting to Install Database
 - See "Openshift Requirements" section in this README.
 - https://community.atlassian.com/t5/Confluence-questions/Using-a-Docker-instance-of-Confluence-Installation-Fails-When/qaq-p/731543